sodadata/docs/soda-agent/deploy.md

 The **Soda Agent** is a tool that empowers Soda Cloud users to securely access data sources to scan for data quality.

 These deployment instructions offer generic guidance for setting up a Kubernetes cluster and deploying a Soda Agent in it.
-Instead, you may wish to access a cloud service provider-specific set of instructions for:
+Alternatively, you may wish to access a cloud service provider-specific set of instructions for:
 * [Amazon Elastic Kubernetes Service (EKS)]({% link soda-agent/deploy-aws.md %})
 * [Microsoft Azure Kubernetes Service (AKS)]({% link soda-agent/deploy-azure.md %})